nexussays/ASRake/README.md

 **Quickly and easily create build scripts for Actionscript 3, Flex, and AIR projects.**

 ## Installation

 ### `gem install asrake`

-Or add this line to your application's Gemfile:

-    gem 'asrake'

-And then execute:

-    $ bundle

 ## Usage

 Add the path(s) to your Flex SDK for all systems that will need to run the Rake tasks.
+If set, the value of the environment variable `FLEX_HOME` is added by default.

 ```ruby
 FlexSDK::SDK_PATHS << 'C:\develop\sdk\flex_sdk_4.6.0.23201'
 FlexSDK::SDK_PATHS << "C:/develop/sdk/flex_sdk 4.5.1"